Lich Lords

 Lich Lords is an adventure for fantasy role-playing games published by Mayfair Games in 1985.

 Contents

-Lich Lords is a scenario for character levels 12-16 involving an expedition into the catacombs of the buried city of Ool, accompanying a horrid group of rebel liches who want to overthrow their king.
-It includes new rules for wishes, high-level magic, and liches.
+Lich Lords is an adventure scenario designed for player characters of levels 12-16 who explore the catacombs found among the buried city of Ool, and must assist a group of liches to overthrow their king.
+The adventure includes new rules for the wish spell, as well as high-level magic, and liches.

 Publication history

 Lich Lords was written by Lynn Sellers, with a cover by Frank Frazetta, and was published by Mayfair Games in 1985 as a 32-page book with a removable cardstock map screen.

 Reception

 Lawrence Schick, in his book Heroic Worlds called the adventure "Nice work if you can get it."